Runway resurfacing alters night-time flight patterns

-- If you live under the flight path for the northern runway, you'll experience more night-time aircraft noise than usual
+- If you live under the flight path for the southern runway, you'll experience more night-time aircraft noise than usual

-- If you live under the flight path for the southern runway, you'll experience less
+- If you live under the flight path for the northern runway, you'll experience less

-This is what's happening to night-time runway alternation during the eight months of resurfacing:
+This is what's happening to night-time runway alternation during the seven months of resurfacing:

-- For five nights a week from Sunday evening to Friday morning all flights will use the northern runway between 10.30pm and 6am.
+- For five nights a week from Sunday evening to Friday morning all flights will use the southern runway between 10.30pm and 6am.